st-ts/Ca-imaging-ALM/README.md

 - **Optogenetic Modulation**: Data showing the effects of D2 pathway stimulation on behavioral accuracy and neuronal activity.

 ### Data Access
-Due to the size and privacy concerns of the dataset, raw data files are not included in this repository.
+Due to the size of the dataset, raw data files are not included in this repository.
 Please contact me if you require access to the data.

 ## Methods

 This section describes the methods used for calcium imaging, optogenetic stimulation, and data analysis in this project.

 ### Calcium Imaging
-Neuronal activity was recorded using a one-photon **3i VIVO SDC microscope** at a resolution of 512x512 pixels and a frame rate of 10 Hz.
+Neuronal activity was recorded using a one-photon 3i VIVO microscope at a resolution of 512x512 pixels and a frame rate of 10 Hz.
 The calcium imaging was performed using **GCaMP6** calcium indicators to record activity in the ALM of mice during a two-choice decision-making task.

 - **Preprocessing**: We used the **CaImAn package** (Giovannucci et al., 2019) for initial signal processing.
 This included:
   - Motion correction to correct for drift and other movements during imaging.